 Step 1: Find Your Icons

 Head over to the Global Icon Search.
-Search across Lucide, Tabler, Phosphor, and over 140 other libraries.
+Search across Lucide, Tabler, Phosphor, Heroicons, and over 140 other open-source libraries simultaneously.

 Step 2: Build Your Cart

-When you see an icon you want, hover over the card and click the Plus (+) button.
-You'll see a notification that the icon has been added to your collection cart.
-Mix and match from any library you want.
+When you see an icon you want to use in your project, hover over the card and click the Plus (+) button.
+You will see a notification that the icon has been added to your collection cart.
+You can mix and match from any library you want.

 Step 3: Export as Sprite

-Once you have all the icons you need for your project, open your cart sidebar.
+Once you have collected all the icons you need, open your cart sidebar.
 Click the "Download SVG Sprite" button.

-FluxToolkit will automatically format all your selected icons, wrap them in proper <symbol> tags, assign them clean IDs based on their names, and hand you a production-ready .svg file.
+FluxToolkit will automatically format all your selected icons, wrap them in proper <symbol> tags, strip out unnecessary metadata, assign them clean IDs based on their names, and hand you a production-ready .svg file.